 By Tania Moffat

-As the seasons change and temperatures begin to drop, the soil remains warm, which is a benefit for newly transplanted trees, shrubs and perennials.
+As the seasons change and temperatures begin to drop, the soil remains warm.
+This is a benefit for newly transplanted trees, shrubs and perennials.
 The warm soil, combined with the onset of dormancy, actually provide fall transplants with a better opportunity for developing a solid root system than their spring and summer counterparts.
 Their roots will continue to grow until the soil freezes, giving these plants a head start in the spring.

 In the spring, new additions not only have to try to establish a root system in cool or cold soil, but must use up energy to grow and bloom.
 Additionally, plants coddled in the greenhouse can experience transplant shock when they are exposed to outdoor temperatures.
 While it’s best to harden off new plants to reduce this stress, if it is not done, or done correctly, plants will struggle to thrive.
 Summer can be even more difficult as higher temperatures and lack of water can increase stress on transplants.

-By the time fall rolls around most pests and diseases have disappeared, or at least have past their spreading and destructive stages.
+By the time fall rolls around most pests and diseases have disappeared.
+Or at least have past their spreading and destructive stages.
 Gardeners can save a few dollars on fertilizers as well, since there is no need to encourage growth or blooming.
 Most areas will have an ideal planting window of six weeks before the hard frosts of September or October begin to roll in.

 None of this is to say that plants can’t and aren’t successfully transplanted at other times of the year, but rather to let disbelievers know that fall really is a great time to plant.
 Gardeners bothered by the heat of summer, or frustrated with the number of spring planting days, can take advantage of the cooler temps by planting at this time of year.
 In fact, the only downfall to shopping and planting in the fall is the decreased selection in plants!